Local Government Overview

 - Emily Garden, Soifer Family McDonald’s

-- Douglas A. Kamm, Floyd County Board of Supervisors
+- Mark Kuhn, Floyd County Board of Supervisors

 - William R. Kyle, North Iowa Air Service